 What is it?

 There’s nothing to it, really.
-Volkswagen’s much-praised city car, the VW Up gets another couple of doors without changing its outline or interior dimensions, whereupon the price goes up £375, like for like, over the costs of the three-door range.
+The Volkswagen Up is Wolfsburg's much-praised city car.
+It gets another couple of doors without changing its outline or interior dimensions, whereupon the price goes up £375, like for like, over the costs of the three-door range.

 Add a few kilograms for the new doors, chuck in the fact that the slightly lower sills of the rear windows give better rear three-quarter visibility, and you’re looking at a totally familiar car.